DerekLloydHansen/101-OS-Hardening-Lab/HardeningLab.md

 Check *Success* and *Failure* on each setting to provide the most context on events.
 Now, open a PowerShell window on the VM.
-Within the Windows Event Viewer, process creation events will now be shown in the Security log.
+Within the Windows Event Viewer (found by typing in Event Viewer in Windows panel), process creation events will now be shown in the Security log.
 Under the *Task Category* Process Creation, the Security log should show the created PowerShell process: